 We are exposed to market risk related to changes in interest rates.
-As of March 31, 2018, we had cash and cash equivalents of \$28.4 million, consisting primarily of demand deposits with U.S. banking institutions and marketable securities of \$3.0 million.
-Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our investments are in cash and cash equivalents, federally insured certificates of deposit and corporate or agency bonds rated A or better.
+As of March 31, 2019, we had cash and cash equivalents of \$20.7 million, consisting primarily of demand deposits with U.S. banking institutions.
+Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our investments are in cash and cash equivalents.
 Due to the nature of our deposits and the low risk profile of our investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our deposits.